variantstudios/frontrangefirerescue.co/pages/resources/fire-prevention/index.md

 ###### **Plans to be Reviewed**

-<div>Based on the adopted fire code, FRFR shall review construction documents, plans, etc for all of the following proposed occupancies/buildings:</div>
+<div>Based on the adopted fire code, FRFR shall review construction documents, plans, etc for all of the following proposed occupancies/buildings,including tenant finishes and remodels, in any of these property types:</div>

 <div>&nbsp; &nbsp; Assembly occupancies (A1 through A5)</div>